Sunday, December 20, 2009

 Woodedz - Friday 25th September - Half Moon, Putney

+Rhino from Status Quo (and most of his family) playing at the popular Half Moon venue in Putney.
 The location allowed for a bit of a crawl beforehand and we got to the venue around 9:00 to see Rhino still in the bar.
 This gave us time for a win on the Quiz machine and a game of Pool where - despite the amount of beer consumed - I was uncharacteristically brilliant.

-The show was good (although it was a shame the late start meant a shorter set) and was the normal mix of Solo stuff, Quo Material (mainly lesser played album tracks and 'b' sides) and a smattering of Rock covers.
 Pretty much every member of Rhino's family seemed to be in attendance and most performed!
 All in all, good fun.
-Didn't hang around to chat afterwards - instead went for a bit more listening to some classic rock in the B@1 bar.
+Didn't hang around to chat afterwards - instead went for a bit more classic rock from the DJ's in the B@1 bar.

 Tuesday, September 22, 2009